goblimey/ntripcaster/README.md

 go to your start menu and run Git Bash.
 That starts a command window and you can run ssh in that.

-To connect to your VPS you need a user name and password.
-You also need your domain name.
+To connect to your VPS you need your user name and your domain name.

-If your user name is "user" and your domain is "my.domain.name", connect to your VPS like so:
+If your user name is "user" and your domain is "my.domain.name", connect like so:

     ssh user@my.domain.name